Essential Guide to Social CRM: Features and Top Tools in 2025

 Jennifer Tang

-22 min read
+23 min read

-This guide offers a complete look at what social CRM is, why it’s a game-changer, and which features truly matter.
+This guide offers a complete look at what social CRM is, why it’s important, and which features truly matter.
 You’ll also discover how Lark, as a leading platform, elevates collaboration and social media CRM to new heights.
 Whether you’re searching for advanced social CRM tools or looking to build a unified customer engagement strategy, this resource is your starting line.

 What is social CRM?